 Sharon Pittman began working ½ time in the EE/EC/SE Department in August 2011.
-She had previously worked in county government for the past 34 years in Chase and Morris counties.
+She had previously worked in county government.
 She assists the Chair and department faculty within the office.
-Sharon also works ½ time in the Alternate Route Program office.
+Sharon also works ½ time in the Office of Field Placement, Licensure & Alternate Route.
 In her spare time, she enjoys spending time with family, reading and singing in her church choir.
-Sharon and her husband have been summer season ticket holders for several years & have enjoyed numerous theater productions presented by the Music Theater of Wichita.

-Dr. Reed's research interests include adolescent literacy, reading comprehension, ELL instruction, undergraduate/action research, non-traditional schools, and literacy coaching.
+Dr. Reed's research interests include adolescent literacy, ELL instruction, undergraduate action research, non-traditional schools, and literacy coaching.

 Office: VH 236